 - Have your appointment letter ready to show the screening staff

 Are patients admitted to the hospital (inpatients) also wearing masks?

-At this time, only people coming during the day for an appointment or treatment (outpatients) and essential visitors are required to wear a mask.
+At this time, only people coming during the day for an appointment or treatment (outpatients) and essential visitors (registered to visit admitted patients) are required to wear a mask.
 Inpatients may choose to wear a mask but are not required to unless they have COVID-19 or are suspected of having COVID-19.

 Will my care team be wearing a mask?

 All staff, physicians and learners working in clinical care areas and staff working in non-clinical areas must wear a mask.